 2. Grand Ole Opry House

-Your guide will share stories of music legends who have walked the venue’s hallowed halls, show you photos from the Opry’s venerated history, and might bring you onto the iconic stage during a daytime tour.
+Your guide will share stories of music legends who have walked the venue’s hallowed halls, show you photos from the Opry’s venerated history, and bring you onto the iconic stage during a daytime tour.

 According to the recent visitors, the guides were very knowledgeable, gave them a glimpse of the dressing rooms, and offered many fun facts about the institution.
 They added that the live music performances here are a can’t-miss.